What Should The Operator Of A Powerboat Do

 4. Alcohol and Drug Use: A Strict Prohibition

 Operating a powerboat under the influence of alcohol or drugs is illegal and incredibly dangerous.
-Alcohol impairs judgment, coordination, and reaction time, significantly increasing the risk of accidents.
+Now, alcohol impairs judgment, coordination, and reaction time, significantly increasing the risk of accidents.
 Never operate a powerboat if you have consumed alcohol or are under the influence of any drugs.

 Emergency Procedures: Preparing for the Unexpected